Mother and baby

 Meet Our Specialists

 Early Start specialists provide one-on-one education, support, and resources tailored to fit each patient’s individual needs.
-Topics covered in Early Start appointments may include: the importance of avoiding alcohol, tobacco and other drugs as well as general pregnancy information, Kaiser Permanente classes, stress reduction techniques, pregnancy leave information, and mother/baby resources.
-For the patient’s convenience, Early Start appointments are booked in conjunction with routine prenatal appointments whenever possible.
+Topics covered in Early Start appointments may include the importance of avoiding alcohol, tobacco, and other drugs as well as general pregnancy information, Kaiser Permanente classes, stress reduction techniques, pregnancy leave information, and mother/baby resources.
+For the patient’s convenience, Early Start appointments are available via Video Visit or in person.

 » Meet your local Early Start specialists